Leah1977/familyfavs/README.md

 # Family Favs

-This is a data-centric web application.
-I created this app to allow friends and family to grow and share family favourite recipes.
+A data-centric web application.
+I created this app to allow friends and family to grow and share favourite family recipes.
 Each user can register and log in to add new recipes, edit old recipes, read others recipes and delete recipes they no longer wish to share.

 There is also an admin user.
 The admin user will have the permission required to create a new category.